The name Marathon Petroleum Corporation (MPC) should be kept on your radar - The Dwinnex

-As of close of business last night, Marathon Petroleum Corporation’s stock clocked out at $130.48, up 0.20% from its previous closing price of $130.22.
-In other words, the price has increased by $+0.26 from its previous closing price.
-On the day, 2495096 shares were traded.
-MPC stock price reached its highest trading level at $131.10 during the session, while it also had its lowest trading level at $127.70.
+As of close of business last night, Marathon Petroleum Corporation’s stock clocked out at $129.06, down -0.19% from its previous closing price of $129.30.
+In other words, the price has decreased by -$0.24 from its previous closing price.
+On the day, 2959649 shares were traded.
+MPC stock price reached its highest trading level at $129.66 during the session, while it also had its lowest trading level at $127.36.

 Top 5 EV Tech Stocks to Buy for 2023